imnileshd/flask_todo_app/README.md

 ### Configuring database connection

-Now We need to set up a database, open a connection to it, and associate this connection with our web application.
+Now we need to set up a database, open a connection to it, and associate this connection with our web application.

 Open `flask_todo_app/app.py` in code editor and add the following lines of code before the first function definition: